rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/tree_search.png">
 </p>

 For items like fasteners, use **Tree Search**.
-Navigate to the desired item, right-click and choose an action.
+Navigate to the desired item, select a material, then right-click and choose an action.
 If the part is not already in the library, the program creates and saves it.
 (Unless the toolbar `Save in` option is set to `Other`, in which case it prompts for a name and location.)
 The possible actions are:

 - `Add to assembly`  Adds the part to the assembly and activates the `Place part` command.
 - `Replace selected`  Replaces a selected part in the assembly.
 - `Replace all`  Replaces all occurrences of a selected part in the assembly.
 - `Fastener stack`  Opens the fastener stack dialog.
 See the separate section below for details.

-Note, depending how the data is set up, you may be prompted to select a material after choosing an action.
-Once chosen, the setting persists.
-To reset it, click the material name on the toolbar.

 ### Property Search